Davis' elusive gold clinches Monarch track championship

 Davis' full state track history concludes with one gold medal, two silvers, two fifth-place pieces of hardware (1600, 3200 in 2019), a sixth-place medal (1600 in 2018) and an eighth-place medal (3200 in 2018).

-He accounted for three of the eight events in which Aquinas earned points on Friday and Saturday..
-Next to Witter's 300 hurdles silver, he was also fourth in the 110 hurdles, Kyle Napier won bronze in the triple jump, the 400 relay team was fourth and Ben Shonka took sixth in the high jump.
+He accounted for three of the eight events in which Aquinas earned points on Friday and Saturday.
+Next to Witter's 300 hurdles silver, he was also fourth in the 110 hurdles, Kyle Napier won bronze in the high jump, the 400 relay team was fourth and Ben Shonka took sixth in the pole vault.

 "We didn't leave any points anywhere.
 We got extra points in the high jump, extra points in the sprint relay, Payton Davis ran as well as he could and our hurdler, maybe he could have won gold, but there weren't a lot of scenarios where we could have scored more points," Mimick said.
 "We ran about as well as we ran all year."